 After Project construction, ongoing groundwater productions from the alluvial aquifer is estimated to be 22 afy, based on 10 afy of Project water use for O&M and 4 acre-feet of continuous non-potable water use by JCSD (Table 3-1).
 Additionally, the Project would extract groundwater for decommissioning in the future.

-To account for the potential for JCSD to supply non-potable water to available customer, an additional water demand analysis was complete.
-This future maximum demand analysis assumes that non-potable groundwater is extracted by the JCSD at the maximum pump capacity of the Highland Center and Park Well.
-The total projected groundwater extraction for ongoing water use, the proposed Project, and maximum demand from non-potable JCSD wells is 649.5 afy.

 3.1.2.3 Groundwater in Storage

 Groundwater in storage was calculated using estimates of the saturated aquifer thickness underlying the 2,060-acre area of the Jacumba Valley alluvial aquifer, as mapped by Swenson (1981).
 Aquifer thickness was updated from the Swenson groundwater storage compartments (A through E) with available well completion information.
 The estimated saturated thickness is based on recent groundwater levels measured in June and December 2018.
 The updated well completion information used to constrain aquifer thickness is provided in Table 3-2 and included in Appendix A, Well Completion Information.
 For compartments with multiple wells and groundwater level measurements, values were averaged to represent a non-uniform saturated aquifer thickness.
 In all cases, the average saturated thickness used to define groundwater in storage (Table 3-3) was less than the measured saturated thickness at each well (Table 3-2).
 For compartments in which no wells were located, groundwater levels were extrapolated from the nearest well (Table 3-3).
 Groundwater storage compartments and their representative wells are depicted in Figure 8.
 Specific yield was estimated based on historical and recent aquifer test analyses.